DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: RELATED WORK

-\textbf{Mamba-based Time Series Models.} State space models (SSMs), particularly Mamba-style selective SSMs, have recently emerged as a compelling linear-time alternative to Transformers, demonstrating strong performance across diverse domains~\cite{qu2024survey}.
-This progress has spurred increasing interest in adapting Mamba to time series analysis~\cite{zeng2024c, wang2024mamba, behrouz2024mambamixer, cai2024mambats, wu2025affirm, samba}.
-For example, CMamba~\cite{zeng2024c} augments Mamba-style temporal modeling with extra modules to capture cross-variate interactions, while S-Mamba~\cite{wang2024mamba}, MambaMixer~\cite{behrouz2024mambamixer}, MambaTS~\cite{cai2024mambats}, and more recent variants such as Affirm~\cite{wu2025affirm} and SAMBA~\cite{samba} explore architectural adaptations to improve effectiveness on time series benchmarks.
+State space models (SSMs), particularly Mamba-style selective SSMs, have recently emerged as a compelling linear-time alternative to Transformers, demonstrating strong performance across diverse domains~\cite{qu2024survey}.
+This progress has spurred increasing interest in adapting Mamba to time series analysis~\cite{cmamba, wang2024mamba, behrouz2024mambamixer, cai2024mambats, wu2025affirm, samba}.
+For example, CMamba~\cite{cmamba} augments Mamba-style temporal modeling with extra modules to capture cross-variate interactions, while S-Mamba~\cite{wang2024mamba}, MambaMixer~\cite{behrouz2024mambamixer}, MambaTS~\cite{cai2024mambats}, and more recent variants such as Affirm~\cite{wu2025affirm} and SAMBA~\cite{samba} explore architectural adaptations to improve effectiveness on time series benchmarks.
 Despite these advances, existing Mamba-based designs still face notable challenges for general MTS analysis.
 First, dependency entanglement is common: temporal dynamics and cross-variate interactions frequently overlap and are mixed, which can obscure task-relevant cues.
 Second, fine-grained cross-variate modeling remains insufficient: many methods primarily emphasize global interactions and may under-exploit local, delay-sensitive cross-variate effects.
-Motivated by these gaps, we propose \textbf{\ourname{}}, which disentangles cross-time and cross-variate dependency encoding via a dual-path design, enabling efficient yet effective modeling for general time series analysis.
+Motivated by these gaps, we propose \textbf{\ourname{}}, which disentangles cross-time and cross-variate dependency encodings via a dual-path architecture, enabling efficient yet effective modeling for general time-series analysis.